la2050/challenge/_2021/learn/kids-coalition.md

   parents, students, and educators to fundamentally put the interests of all students first when the time comes to send our children back to school and rebuild our educational institutions.
-Approximately how many people will be directly impacted by this proposal?: '600000' Approximately how many people will be indirectly impacted by this proposal?: '720000' Please describe the broader impact of your proposal.: >- Establishing a “kids first” constitutional right would empower parents to legally challenge: school calendars or schedules that inhibit the developmental needs of students; laws that elevate seniority above quality in
+Approximately how many people will be directly impacted by this project, program, or initiative?: '600000' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '720000' Describe how Los Angeles County will be different if your work is successful.: >- Establishing a “kids first” constitutional right would empower parents to legally challenge: school calendars or schedules that inhibit the developmental needs of students; laws that elevate seniority above quality in